-- Similar to the approach for structured data, however with a clear focus on semistructured data; and - Develop an agency approach to increase the value of semi-structured data by improving the classification and metadata of semi-structured data.
+• Develop an agency approach to increase the value of semi-structured data by improving the classification and metadata of semi-structured data.
+This will ensure the semi-structured data is less prone to the "garbage in, garbage out" maxim.

 8.1.3 Unstructured Data